Genthus/HRDiscBot/README.md

 #### Game setup

-First off, get a few friends to join your sever and have everyone join a voice channel.
+First off, get a few friends to join your server and have everyone join a voice channel.
 After that, type "join" into the lobby text channel, this will create a game lobby, now everyone can join by typing "join" in the same channel you did (You can type "players" to see the players currently in the lobby or "clearLobby" to clean the lobby).

 Once everyone is in, type "startGame", this will create the necessary game channels and everyone's own text channel, any player should only type and read from their own dashboard (the server owner can see every channel, but peeking is considered cheating).